Mom's Secret Identity

 I'll end with a list of some of the amazing mothers I know and the things that things that give them that "This Is Who I Am" feeling, to get you thinking about the unique attributes you bring to your version of motherhood:

-- Molly is good at family finance.
-She likes to have her own finances in order and help others do the same.
+Molly is good at family finance.
+She likes to have her own finances in order and likes to help others do the same.

-- My sisters, Hayley and Cassie, are singers, and now sing together professionally in a trio while raising their young families.
-(I get to join them on stage for a few songs this June, and I'm so excited!)
+My sisters, Hayley and Cassie, are singers, and now sing together professionally in a trio while raising their young families.

 Whatever your brand of motherhood, embrace it, cultivate it, and spend time doing those things that make you feel like you!